 SCANDAL Winston Churchill was taken prisoner by the Boers on November 15, 1899, during the Second Boer War.
 At the time, he was working as a war correspondent for The Morning Post.
 Churchill was captured during an ambush on an armored train near Chieveley, in Natal, South Africa.

 Despite being a civilian, Churchill was detained as a prisoner of war.
-He made a daring escape from a POW camp in Pretoria the following month, on December 12, 1899, which significantly boosted his fame and political career.
+He made a daring escape from a POW camp in Pretoria the following month, on the evening of December 12, 1899, which significantly boosted his fame and political career.
 His escape from a prisoner of war camp led to a £25 reward being placed on his head.

 Churchill's actions were sometimes criticized as being harsh or uncompromising.
 In 1915, he was blamed for the Gallipoli Campaign, a disastrous military operation that led to his dismissal as First Lord of the Admiralty.
 He also faced criticism for his handling of the 1926 General Strike, when he proposed cutting off poor relief to the striking miners' families.